ambitus/pyIPCS/README.md

 #### Args

 - __hlq__ *(str|None)*: __Optional__.
 High level qualifier where opened pyIPCS session is or will be under. pyIPCS session includes z/OS MVS datasets for pyIPCS EXECs and DDIRs.
-High level qualifier has a max length of 16 characters excluding `'.'`.
+High level qualifier has a max length of 16 characters.
 By default is `None` which will set the high level qualifier as your userid.
 <br>

 - __directory__ *(str|None)*: __Optional__.
 File system directory where IPCS session directories and files will be placed.
 By default is `None` which will set the directory as the current working directory of executed file.